 Our partnership with BBC Education and the Micro:bit Educational Foundation encourages coding and technology skills in UK schools

-Nominet are proud to be part of the BBC micro:bit – the next gen campaign with BBC Education and the Micro: bit Educational Foundation.
+Nominet is proud to be part of the BBC micro:bit – the next gen campaign with BBC Education and the Micro: bit Educational Foundation.
 This partnership will offer free micro:bits to all UK primary schools, helping them access the tools and resources needed to promote computational thinking, inspire digital creativity and enrich the curriculum with exciting and pioneering machine learning lessons.